CharlesWiltgen/how-to-podcast/headphones.md

 ## In short

-Buy one of these, depending on your needs and budget:
+Choose from these, depending primarily on your budget and stylistic preference:

 | Headphone            | Price | Fit      | Interface                | Freq Response |
 | --                   | --    | --       | --                       | --            |